JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 - `easyHLA` with HLA Upgrade inputs formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scores_easyHLA.xlsx`).
 Inputs are provided as 4 small files because `easyHLA` cannot process large files.

+Note that sheets marked as `boostrap` are merely copies of the original sheets without formulas to allow easier computations in Python for the confidence intervals of the accuracy metrics.

 ## References
 [1] Ekaterina Khamaganova.
 Dataset of HLA NGS typings from individuals of Nizhny Novgorod, Russia, 2020.